 Each classroom follows current Toronto Public Health guidelines with regards to frequency of cleaning and disinfection of our classroom materials and settings.
 Any mouthed toys are removed from play and washed daily as they become soiled.
 Outdoor play equipment is batched and not shared between cohorts, and children perform hand hygiene before and after playing on outdoor play structures.
 In addition to regular cleaning and sanitizing, each classroom is equipped with a HEPA air filter to help remove impurities from the air.
-Children and staff are organized into cohorts to limit interaction between classroom groups, and transitions are structured to support only one group using communal areas at one time (such as hallways and the washroom).

-We also perform daily on-site screening as your child arrives in the morning and monitor your children for signs of ill health during the day.
+We expect that you screen your child for any new or worsening COVID symptoms in the morning and we will monitor your children for signs of ill health during the day.
 If a child exhibits any symptom of COVID-19 (identified on the current Toronto Public Health screening checklist), a parent or guardian will be asked to pick up the child within 1 hour and follow local public health advice with regards to when they can return to care.
 If your child has had a fever, cough or runny nose they are to rest at home until fever free for at least 24 hours and any other symptoms have significantly improved for 24 hours.
 Any diarrhea or vomitting requires a minimum 48 hour exclusion from the last bout, prior to returning to care.
 Any staff exhibiting any symptom of COVID-19 will be asked to go home, monitor themselves and return when symptoms have improved for at least 24 hours.

 7. Do you have an anaphylaxis plan for children with severe allergies, and how do you accommodate allergies in your centre?